What are the different types of pencils? What’s the difference between them?

 Nowadays, the pencil is a thin rod made of graphite and kaolin in a wooden frame.
 As you draw with it, the graphite clashes and remains on the surface of a card or wood.

 When protruding graphite is clogged or blunted, the pencil should be sharpened by cutting the wooden part of the frame in order to reach the graphite, which is further away.
 This way, the pencil is reduced – it is a disposable writing tool.
 The hardness and shade of the pencil depend on the ratio between graphite and kaolin mixed with it.
-The more graphite, the darker, and softer is the pencil Larger amount of kaolin makes the pencil harder and brighter.
+The more graphite, the darker and softer the pencil is.
+A larger amount of kaolin makes the pencil harder and brighter.

 Most often used pencils are the ones marked with HB symbol ( or F ).
 HB means “hard and black”.